First Grade is a year of learning reading, writing and math. Specific questions should be directed to Mrs. Estes, the classroom teacher.

 At this time I like to see children pointing with their finger under the words so that they can keep their eyes matched to the words they are reading.

 Your children get hungry every morning and look forward to a quick snack and recess.
 Please send healthy foods that they can eat quickly.
 They are anxious to play on the playground too.
-A whole peice of fruit is too big and takes too long.
 Fruit slices, peanuts, cheese sticks, a package of crackers, are examples of food that are easy and quick to eat and give them a boost of energy.

 Students love to celebrate their birthday in class.
-Parents are invited to bring treats to share with the class at 2:40 (or at 2:00 on Tuesdays).
-We will sing Happy Birthday and give them a blessing.
-Parents, you are also invited to read your child's favorite book to the class.
-The book shouldn't take more than 10 minutes to read aloud.
-The day of the birthday celebration, the class will be packed up and ready to go with backpacks by their desks.
-We will say a blessing, sing Happy Birthday, follow with the favorite book reading, and then pass out the treat.
-Please see me the day or so before the birthday to let me know if you will be bringing treats and reading a book.
+Parents are invited to bring treats to share with the class at 2:45 (or at 2:15 on Mondays).
+We will sing Happy Birthday.
+Please see me the day or so before the birthday to let me know if you will be bringing treats.
 If you can't come at the end of the day, you can drop off treats in the morning.
 Many children bring cupcakes, some bring frosted cookies, and some have even brought ice cream bars.
 I don't have time to cut or serve a cake.
 We usually don't have enough time for drinks.
 If you do bring drinks, make it a juice box.
-We can't afford sticky spills on the carpet.

 Some children have summer birthdays.
 We can arrange to have half birthdays, or an alternate date.
 Please see me to arrange a birthday celebration day.
 Every child likes to be special for one day!

 I will need people to tear pages out of workbooks and collate the pages.
 From time to time I have other tasks that can be completed at home.
-I will also need to make sure you are okay to work in the classroom before you can volunteer.
 All volunteers need to have a background checks and will also need to watch the Safety Video.
 Please check in the office to make sure everything is in order before you volunteer.
-I will set up times for you to volunteer based on your availability and our schedule.
-I don't usually start to have classroom volunteers until our schedule is set and we are in a good routine.

-Scholastic book orders will be sent home once and sometimes twice a month.
+Scholastic book orders will be sent home occasionally.
 The orders are totally optional.
 It is a great program and there are many books for less than five dollars.

 Click here to view the Discipline Plan for primary grades.